Staff & Site Directors

 Bruce FlemingBruce Fleming

-iCharleston is led by Bruce Fleming, Director, First Year International and Experiential Programs.
+iCharleston is led by Dr. Bruce Fleming, Director, First Year International and Experiential Programs.
 He received his Doctorate in Education from Washington State University in 2001, and began at the College of Charleston in 2002.

 His research focus is on the first year student experience and the effects of campus ecology on academic and social transitions.
 At the College, he has developed pre-matriculation programs for first year students, implemented living/learning communities in various residence halls, created and taught spring travel abroad programs (with accompanying academic classwork) and designed international internship programs in England, Spain and Scotland.
 He developed iCharleston with the support of the College's Office of Admissions.